What is purchasing power parity (PPP)?

 For example, over the long term, if an investor wants to buy shares in a foreign company, any depreciation in its domestic currency will lower its purchasing power – meaning the same amount of money would buy fewer shares.

-Share traders can make decisions about the right time to trade shares, as well as when is best to hedge against currency risk.
+Share traders and investors can make decisions about the right time to buy or sell any shares, as well as when is best to hedge against currency risk.